 You’re busy with work, keeping your home operating, and running the kids to school and extracurriculars.
-When you discover that you need a roof replacement, the first thing you wonder might be how in the world you’re going to fit it into your schedule.
+When you discover that you need a roof replacement, the first thing you wonder might be how long does it take to replace a roof?

 Thankfully, most roof replacements on average-size homes can be completed in as little as one day!

 However, there are different factors that can increase how long it takes to replace a roof.
 To feel fully prepared for your upcoming roof replacement, check out this helpful timeline of what to expect during the roof replacement process.

 How Long Does It Take To Replace A Roof?